antonfirsov/docs/2020/11-Nov/infer#/infer#.md

 Infer# currently detects null dereferences and resource leaks, with race condition detection in development.
 We illustrate each capability below with a buggy piece of code along with the corresponding warning Infer# would report on it.

+To learn more about the technical implementation of Infer#, please see our [wiki](https://github.com/microsoft/infersharp/wiki/InferSharp:-A-Scalable-Code-Analytics-Tool-for-.NET).

 ### Null Dereference
 ```csharp